merely-useful/py-rse/index.md

 -   An *Open* issue becomes *Assigned* when someone is made responsible for it.

--   They can then move the issue to *Cancelled* if they think it was filed mistakenly or doesn't need to be fixed.
+-   They can then move the issue to *Canceled* if they think it was filed mistakenly or doesn't need to be fixed.
     (This is different from closing the issue after working on it.)